 Information and Services for Residents

-There is a limit of approximately the equivalent of one pick-up truck full of brush (un-chipped) per resident/property owner per month.
-The brush may not have limbs greater than 3” in diameter.
+- There is a limit of the equivalent of one pick-up truck full (approximately) of unchipped brush per resident each month.

 - Where the resident/property owner has hired a commercial service to trim trees or bushes or clear brush.
 The service provider will be responsible for removal.